MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/email/select-domain-to-use-for-email-from-microsoft-365-products.md

 ---
-title: "Use your custom domain for emails sent from Microsoft 365 products" f1.keywords:
+title: "Select the domain to use for email from Microsoft 365 products" f1.keywords:
 - NOCSH
 ms.author: efrene